tumelohq/documentation/Stewardship/Fund_Manager_Votes.md

 ## Overview

 This guide explains how to obtain the voting information for a given fund manager.
 Tumelo collects fund manager voting information, including those votes the fund manager has identified as [significant](#definitions) on a regular basis, direct from the fund managers.
 The frequency with which voting information is updated varies between fund managers, but most provide updates at least once every three months.
-Please contact your Tumelo account manager of you require further information.
+Please contact your Tumelo account manager if you require further information.

 ### Subscribed instruments